Beer merger advisers land mega-deal by telling clients when to say no

-With just nine employees, boutique advisory firm Robey Warshaw became the talk of global finance this year by landing the advisory role for oil and gas firm BG, bought for $70 billion by Shell (RDSa.L).
+With just nine employees, boutique advisory firm Robey Warshaw became the talk of global finance this year by landing the advisory role for oil and gas firm BG, bought for $70 billion by Shell.

 Six months later they topped it.
 This month, the two year old partnership based in a London townhouse steered UK brewer SABMiller through hardball negotiations in its more than $100 billion acquisition by AB InBev.